Dr. John Gerdy has been a guest on numerous radio, TV, and news platforms

 JOHN GERDY ON INTREPID LIFESTYLE WITH JOE LAVELLE CONTINUING THE DEBATE OF FOOTBALL IN SCHOOLS

 JOHN GERDY INTERVIEWS ON OUTSIDE THE LINES ON ESPN

 LANCASTER ONLINE CELEBRATES 10 YEARS OF MFE AND $1M IN GRANTS!

-Nine of the 35 finalists received grants from the three community foundations representing the Capital Region, Lancaster and York.
-In the categories of marketing, collaboration, operations and programming, the winner was awarded $2,000 and the runner-up was awarded $1,000.
-[A full list of the winners, runners-up, and finalist follows at the end of this release.]
+Nine of the 35 finalists received grants from the three community foundations representing the Capital Region, Lancaster, and York.
+In the categories of marketing, collaboration, operations, and programming, the winner was awarded $2,000 and the runner-up was awarded $1,000.
+[A full list of the winners, runners-up, and finalists follows at the end of this release.]

 Nonprofit Leadership Excellence Category This category identifies and recognizes an exemplary nonprofit leader whose accomplishments have advanced his/her organization and field of service.

 John Gerdy, Founder & Executive Director, Lancaster

 Kathleen Bentley, Executive Director, Perry County Literacy Council, Perry